 With a bit of searching magic, you can delete all unread emails in Gmail at once, too.

-How to Mass-Delete Email Messages on Gmail: FAQ
+How to Delete All Messages from Gmail: FAQ

 Can I delete all emails using the Gmail app for iOS or Android?

-No, unfortunately, there is no simple way to delete all emails in the Gmail apps for Android or iOS.
+There is, unfortunately, no simple way to delete all emails in the Gmail apps for Android or iOS.

 You can, however, open Gmail’s desktop version in a mobile browser and delete the messages using that.